 The Institute for Anti-Trafficking Innovation (IATI) seeks to influence the innovation and adoption of evidence-based models and the practice of continual evaluation and improvement.
-IATI’s pillars of learning, applying, and sharing are the backbone of our work across the trafficking cycle – from exploring best practices in prevention, to ensuring that aftercare programs do not create unintentional harm.
+IATI’s pillars of learning, thinking, applying, and sharing are the backbone of our work across the trafficking cycle – from exploring best practices in prevention, to ensuring that aftercare programs do not create unintentional harm.

 Why we do what we do

 Much of the past 20 years of the modern anti-trafficking movement has been responsive rather than proactive; ideological rather than empirical.

 From its beginnings focused on protecting children from sexual exploitation came a movement that viewed people as victims not survivors, treated adults as incapable of agency, and narrowed the scope of the problem to sex trafficking of females, with rescue the only response.

 Later, as the need for aftercare became evident, programs were reactive to immediate needs but did not consider best practices in terms of residential vs. non-residential care, the need for trauma-informed practice, the role of stigma in the process of reintegration, or the challenge of sustainably and holistically transforming communities to address root causes behind exploitation and re-exploitation.

 More recently, the movement has focused on much-needed prevention, but actions marketed as prevention are not proven to be effective and, worse, many of the practices (e.g. residential homes for prevention) have been shown to be demonstrably harmful by other sectors in the development world, actually making people more vulnerable to trafficking and exploitation.

 Anti-trafficking workers deserve better